China says worried by Japan arms exports ban revision

-BEIJING (Reuters) - China expressed concern on Tuesday about Japan’s drafting of new guidelines that would reverse a decades-old ban on weapons exports, saying it was a worrying part of Japan’s swing to the right.
+BEIJING (Reuters) - China’s Foreign Ministry expressed concern on Tuesday about Japan’s drafting of new guidelines that would reverse a decades-old ban on weapons exports, saying it was a worrying part of Tokyo’s swing to the right.

-A source with knowledge of the matter told Reuters on Sunday that Japan had drafted the new guidelines.
-The changes would likely further strain Japan’s ties with China and South Korea.
+A source with knowledge of the matter told Reuters on Sunday that Japan had drafted the new guidelines, a move likely to further strain ties with China and South Korea.

-Chinese Foreign Ministry spokeswoman Hua Chunying said Japan had to address its neighbors’ concerns about allowing he export of weapons.
+Chinese Foreign Ministry spokeswoman Hua Chunying said Japan had to address the concerns of its neighbors about the move.

 “Against the backdrop of an intensifying swing to the right for Japanese politics, the intention behind and effect of massively loosening restrictions on the export of weapons really worries people,” she told a daily news briefing.